yongler/Peggle-clone/README.md

 ### Class diagrams

-`PaletteView` is designed in such a way that it compose of `GameView`, which can be reused for the actual game.
+`PaletteView` is designed in such a way that it compose of `GameView`, where `GameView` can be reused for an actual game (not designing).

 ### Sequence diagrams